 Birth and Infant Care Center (BICC)/Pediatrics

-- Labor and delivery patients may have one support person and up to two visitors at a time.
+- Labor and delivery patients may have one support person at all times and up to four visitors at a time, including the support person.

-- Pediatric patients younger than 19 years of age may have up to three visitors at a time, including parents or legal guardians.
+- Pediatric patients younger than 19 years of age may have up to four visitors at a time, including parents or legal guardians.

 Regional West Physicians Clinic